The MMCC aims to catalyse transformational change in microbiology testing

 On the regulatory front, the MMCC expects to form a working group engaging with the MHRA Innovation Office, EMA and the FDA Emerging Technology Team.

 Held in Nottingham on 28-29 November, Pharmig 2018 delivered world-class presentations on key issues relevant to microbiology.
-CT will publish a full report on the event in the January 2019 issue.
+Read the event review in CT January 2019 issue.